Castleberry Independent School District

 Castleberry Independent School District is a public school district located in River Oaks, Texas, United States.
 The district's boundaries contain River Oaks and majority of the city of Sansom Park.
 The district covers an area around 5.438 sq mi, placing it among the smallest (in geographic size) public school districts in Texas.

+Castleberry ISD is located five miles west of downtown Fort Worth, in a densely populated community covering an area of approximately 5.438 sq mi,.
+The district includes the City of River Oaks (pop.
+7,646), a large portion of Sansom Park (pop.
+5,454), and a small portion of the City of Fort Worth.* Castleberry ISD is bound on the west and the south by the Trinity River, on the east by Fort Worth, and the north by Lake Worth.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.